pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 This guide installs [tas][tas-install-vsphere].
 Other install instructions may be found in [VMware Tanzu Docs][tanzu-docs].

-Once the product is fully configured, do not apply changes, and continue this guide.
+Once the product is fully configured, apply changes in the Ops Manager UI, and then continue this guide.

-Note: if you applied changes, it's fine, it'll just take a little longer.
+!!! warning "If You Do Not Apply Changes"
+    Ops Manager cannot generate credentials for you until you have applied changes (at least once).
+    You can still go through this process without an initial applying changes, but you will be unable to use `om staged-config` with `--include-credentials`, and may have an incomplete configuration at the end of this process.

 [`om`][om] has a command called [staged-config][staged-config],
 which is used to extract staged product